nicoespeon/understandlegacycode.com/content/blog/key-points-of-kill-it-with-fire/index.md

 3. **Spend some time trying to recover context**.
 4. **Use tools and automation to support your work**.
 E.g. static analysis of the codebase, maybe AI-based tools.
 They can help you go faster, but be careful of bad surprises if you just let them do the work.
 5. **Don’t underestimate the little performance gains**.
 5, 10, or 20% here and there may compound and yield bigger changes.
 6. **Find a balance between coupling and complexity**.
 Loosen the coupling and the system becomes more complex.
-Increase the coupling to minimize the complexity.
+Increase the coupling to reduce the complexity.
+In other words: keep things simple until there is a benefit of decoupling them.

 A good way to track progress and determine when you are “done” is to define Success Criteria: